26 Feb 25 Eco-Friendly Red Dresses That You’ll Love

 Red!
 The color of Valentines Day, Nancy Reagen, and natural elements like fire.
 Red dresses are the new black dress.
-So if you’re looking to add this bold color to your wardrobe in an ethical way these
+So if you’re looking to add this bold color to your wardrobe in an ethical way these dresse are for you.
+25 great red dresses made ethically, sustainably, and fairly.

 This dress is from Meem the Label, who specializes in original, comfortable silhouettes.
 They design and produce in the UK.
+Above all, slow, local, and ethical are key to their values.

 Independent British brands are some of my favorites.
 Me & Thee is designed and produced directly in the country with limited production runs and uses fabrics sourced from the U.K. and Europe.